This course describes how to create a COBOL SQL application.

 - Code the SQL statements used to define and manipulate an SQL cursor

 - Code a COBOL program that executes a dynamic SQL statement

 - Use SQL statements to perform commit and rollback operations

 Using an SQL Cursor to Process Multiple Rows

 Developing a Dynamic SQL Application

 SQL and Commitment Control

 This course is intended for COBOL programmers who will be developing SQL applications.

->

-> This course assumes that you have a basic knowledge of DB2.
-You can satisfy this prerequisite by successfully completing the course Introduction to DB2.
-It also assumes that have a basic knowledge of SQL and can code SQL statements.
+This course assumes that you have a basic knowledge of SQL and can code SQL statements.
 You can satisfy this prerequisite by successfully completing the first course in this series, SQL Fundamentals.
-Finally, the course assumes that you are an experienced COBOL programmer.
-If you are not familiar with both OPM and ILE program development procedures, it is recommended that you also take The IBM i Programming Environment series.
+The course also assumes that you are an experienced COBOL programmer.
+If you are not familiar with both OPM and ILE program development procedures, it is recommended that you take The IBM i Programming Environment series.